-On the first anniversary after her mother had passed away, a devoted daughter called her dad.
+Take, for example, the first anniversary after a mother has passed away.
+A devoted daughter calls her dad.
 While he was delighted to hear from her, after they exchanged pleasantries, he asked, “Why are you calling today?”

 She responded, “Well, it’s your first anniversary without her (they had been married for more than 60 years) and I thought you might be feeling sad and want to talk.”